Healthy Aging 101: Why You Shouldn't Wait To Take Care Of Your Skin

 - In your 30s, pigmentation issues can start showing up from UV damage.
 While they can creep in sooner or later, this decade is when most people start to notice pigmentation changes.
 This is because the collective damage from sun exposure starts surfacing around this time, making it essential to tend to UV-inflicted skin.

 - In your 40s, your skin cells' life cycle starts to slow down.
 Technically your skin cells' life cycle starts to slow down in your 30s, but it becomes pronounced around your 40s.
 This is because your cell mitochondria, the powerhouse of the cells, can start to lose steam around this time.
-This, many researchers believe, is due to the decline of nicotinamide adenine dinucleotide [NAD+], a naturally occurring coenzyme that is vital for cell energy production; your body produces less NAD+ as you age, significantly around your 40s.
+This, many researchers believe, is due to the decline of nicotinamide adenine dinucleotide [NAD+], a naturally occurring coenzyme that is vital for cell energy production; your body produces less NAD+ as you age1, significantly around your 40s.
 (But more on that soon.)

 - During menopause, your collagen, elastin, hyaluronic acid, and ceramide levels drop dramatically.
-Hormonal changes in menopause alter the skin and skin structure—in fact, studies show that people's skin loses about 30% of its collagen during the first five years of menopause and about 2% of their collagen every year after for the next 20 years.
+Hormonal changes in menopause alter the skin and skin structure—in fact, studies show that people's skin loses about 30% of its collagen2 during the first five years of menopause and about 2% of their collagen every year after for the next 20 years.

 - Bone density declines in your 50s.
 From early adulthood to midlife, your bone density remains fairly stable and isn't typically influenced by external factors.
 However, at about 50, the amount of bone degradation outpaces bone formation.
 When your face loses bone density, you'll start to see sagging and volume loss.